ilius/pyglossary/README.md

 See [doc/lib-usage.md](./doc/lib-usage.md) for how to use PyGlossary as a Python library.

+## Plugin development

+To learn how to develop plugins, see [test plugin](./pyglossary/plugins/testformat/) as a basic example, or [CSV plugin](./pyglossary/plugins/csv_plugin) for example.

+Whenever you add a new plugin, or change options/metedata of an existing plugin, make sure to run [`./scripts/gen.sh`](./scripts/gen.sh) script to update generated files (index and documentation) that we keep.

 ## Internals

 See [doc/internals.md](./doc/internals.md) for information about internal glossary structure and entry filters.